 Parents will need to notify the school of any medications which their child needs to take during the school day and complete the relevant administration of medication authorisation forms, for short or long term illness or medical conditions, at the front office.
 Parents will also need to notify the school if there are any changes to the student's medical records.
-Students should not keep over the counter or prescription medications in their school bag or be responsible for self administering, unless this has been previously discussed.
+Students should not keep over the counter or prescription medications in their school bag or be responsible for self administering.